codalogic/Aarch64-Experiments/060-puthex/README.md

   4001dc:       fedcba98        .word   0xfedcba98
 ```

-Although long, this exercise has show a number of interesting aspects of the
+And that's it.
+We're finally done.
+Although long, this exercise has shown a
+number of interesting aspects of the Aarch64 instruction set.
+We've seen `cmp`
+and conditinal branches, the difference between `sub` and `subs`, `movz` and `movk`
+for loading large immediate values and the special instructions `rev` and `csel`.

-Aarch64 instruction set.
-I hoipe you enjoyed it.
+I hope you enjoyed it.

 As usual, using the script, the program can be assembled and run using: